polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 and also require CPU resources in both ends of the communication, implying it is sometimes important to have the raw byte array, instead of its base64 encoded equivalent.

-### Symmetric cryptography
+### Symmetric cryptography using AES

-RSA is asymmetric cryptography, implying a different key is used for *decrypting* the data, than that which was used to *encrypt* the data.
-This project also supports *symmetric* cryptography, more specifically the AES encryption algorithm.
+RSA is asymmetric cryptography, implying a different key is used for *decrypting* the data than the key that was used to *encrypt* the data.
+Hyperlambda also supports *symmetric* cryptography, more specifically the AES encryption algorithm.
 This algorithm requires the *same key* to decrypt some content that was used to encrypt the data, and the key must either be 128, 192 or 256 bits long.
 Below is an example.